katzenpost/katzenpost/docs/specs/threat_model.rst

 1. statistical disclosure attacks
 =================================

-In a statistical disclosure attack, the sufficiently global passive adversary only has to watch the perimeter of the network.
-This attack is often described as an intersection attack; The adversary makes a note of all the recipients of messages while Alice is sending.
-These sets are built up over time and their intersection reveals to whom Alice sends messages.
-This also works in the other direction where the adversary creates sets of potential senders everytime Alice receives a message.

-In the context of Katzenpost/Loopix these classical style set intersection attacks don't work at full granularity because destination messages are queued on edge nodes (known as Providers) along with many other received messages to and from other users of the mix network.

-In that case we can re-define what we mean by the network perimeter and take it to mean the space between interior mixes and the edge nodes (Providers).
-In that context the statistical disclosure attack still works but with less certainty because perhaps many users share a Provider where received messages are queued.

-However if the adversary were to compromise one or more Providers, then they could perform the attack using observations about messages being routed to specific message spools on the Provider.
+**Adversary capability:** In general for this particular attack category we assume that the adversary is a global passive adversary.
+However all of these attacks are actually possible with only a view of the perimeter of the mix network.

+**Adversary strategy:** The adversary's goal is to capture as much of the social graph as they can by collecting sets of possible recipients of each sender and likewise sets of possible senders for each recipient.

+**Primary Mitigation tactic:**

-The best defense against intersection attacks (be they full granularity or not is of no consequence here) is to use end to end decoy traffic which is sent and received by clients.
-Although our mix decoy loop traffic can and should be extended to also work on Providers, that is not sufficient as a complete defense.
+The best defense against intersection attacks is to use end to end decoy traffic which is sent and received by clients.

 Imagine there is a mixnet with 10 Providers and only Alice and Bob are currently connected and sending messages.
 Alice does not send any